 Together, we identified six likely visitor types.
 These were clustered around shared practical needs as well as what deeper motivations visitors might be seeking to fulfil through an M+ experience.
 The development process was highly iterative to ensure maximum M+ participation and that the outcome was truly reflective of the unique M+ experience.

-With journey maps and visitor types taking shape, we invited 30 Hong Kong residents from the core visitor types to join us for in-person focus groups so that we could test our assumptions.
+With journey maps and visitor types taking shape, we invited 30 Hong Kong residents from the core visitor types to join us for in-person focus groups to test our assumptions.

 We also undertook online focus groups with participants from the top source markets for tourism to Hong Kong, to tease out any specific needs international visitors might have.